Benton County urges mask use

 The resolution now must be considered by the county’s four cities: Corvallis, Philomath, Monroe and Adair Village.
 The cities could choose to reject the county recommendation or ramp it up by requiring masks.

-Individual business also can choose to require masks for its customers or employees.
+Individual businesses also can choose to require masks for its customers or employees.

 The Corvallis City Council likely will consider the resolution at its July 6 meeting, Mayor Biff Traber said during Thursday’s weekly Corvallis COVID-19 remote briefing.